asvimalo/ASP.NET_Core/README.md

 # ASP.NET_Core

-Series of small demos in MVC and WebApi using asp.net core framework
+Series of small demos of MVC and WebApi using asp.net core framework.

+Goal: Learn about Core
+      Web Api as a multiplatform
+      Master Identity/IdentityServer
+      Frontend combination Options
+      Dependency invertion and TDD